obieh/MarketPeak_Ecommerce/README.md

 * Customize (make changes if you desire) the template.

-## Stage and Commit to the template to Git
+## Stage and Commit to the template to Git.

 * Run `git add .` to add all files
 * Run `git config --global user.name "your git username"`